EXPERIENCE OUR ARCHIVES

 The collections include artifacts, blueprints, photographs, reports, receipts, personal papers, manuals, journals, oral history recordings and much more.
 They are primary materials, which are immediate, first-hand accounts of a topic from people who had a direct connection with it.
 These records are our resource for restoration, maintenance, and programming.
 In all, more than 30,000 records have been created.

 Browse our online portal to the Collections database: Battleship NORTH CAROLINA Online

 The Battleship’s photograph, paper and book archives are primarily a research source for historical and technical information about the Battleship NORTH CAROLINA (BB-55) but there are also materials on the other NORTH CAROLINA ships.
-Send inquiries to the Curator.

 The Battleship does not keep official military records.
 The U.S. National Archives and Records Administration maintains all official military records.
 Military veterans or next-of-kin of a deceased veteran may order a copy of the records through the website www.archives.gov/veterans.